 - Departments: Gynaecology

 This leaflet is intended to help provide answers to some of the questions you may have about your surgery for vulval cancer.
-However it is generalised information rather than personal, and you may find different information for your individual care.
+However it is generalised information rather than personal, and you may find you are given some different information for your individual care.
 If you have any questions or comments about what you have been told, please discuss them with a member of your medical team.

 If you have recently been diagnosed with cancer of the vulval area, or it has been suggested there is a possibility of cancer, it is perfectly normal to experience a wide range of emotions.
 For some women, this may be a frightening and unsettling time.

 It will help you to cope with your feelings if you talk with someone who specialises in dealing with this condition, someone friendly who will listen and answer your questions.
-We have included a list of useful contact numbers at the back of this booklet.
+We have included a list of useful contact numbers in this leaflet.